InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/rites.md

 without falling asleep.

-This marks the conclusion of the evening rituals, and the beginning of the sleep ceremonies, including:
+This marks the conclusion of the evening rituals, and the beginning of the sleep ceremonies.
-- Dream Meditation
-- [Communion]({{ site.baseurl }}{% link _pages/darshan.md %}) with the Celestial beings
-- The Elemental Rites
-- The Ceremony of Seven Seals

 [![Silver Key](https://img.youtube.com/vi/4V59ik48Xs4/0.jpg)](https://www.youtube.com/watch?v=4V59ik48Xs4)